smarty/changelog/local/us-autocomplete-api.md

 IMPROVEMENTS:

 - Updated internal dependencies.
-- Made provision for R&D logging when hosted in the SmartyStreets production environment.
+- Made provision for R&D logging when hosted in the Smarty production environment.

 ## 2.1.54 - 2018-09-20